Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/nxi/_posts/2021-11-18-nxi-release-v0.9.0.md

   * Added the ability to create a hold directly from the direct-to page
   * Added setting of inbound course for a direct-to
   * Added MFD FPL-page-specific soft key menu
+  * Added shortcut to WPT Information page by pressing ENT on non-relative legs that terminate at a navaid

 ### EIS
   * Add EIS support for ColorLine and ReferenceBug